vishaldhole173/pro-stream-documentation/User/VisionStream/Streaming/Channels/channels.md

     - Video Player
         - Used to play the broadcasting content

-* If Breakout is completed, you will see the Show Is Over view
+* If Breakout is completed, you will see the `This stream has ended !` view
     - Show Files
         - Download media uploaded to the MediaManager
     - View Recording